 This number depends on the individual, his or her activity level, and how bananas change the blood sugar levels.
 One to three bananas per day is considered to be an ideal intake for a healthy individual.

-Bananas are a safe and nutritious fruit that can be enjoyed by people with diabetes as long as the consumption is in moderation.
+Can people with diabetes eat bananas?
+The answer is a clear yes!
+Bananas and diabetes can go hand-in-hand.
+They are a safe and nutritious fruit that can be enjoyed by people with diabetes as long as the consumption is in moderation.
 To avoid any confusion, speak to your doctor or dietician about the quantity of consumption.